blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 a method by the preprocessor so it will look good and run the tricky way that it's implimented.
 That was my dream.
 I wanted it not to be in a triple string quote which looks horrible.
 So I just came up with that final view and I will make a method make that happen.
 And each switch will be numbered to differentiate them based in their order of occurrence starting with 0 for the first one.
+The numbering will be done based on order of occurence.

 UPDATE: November 9th, 2023